arvinemadi/Distributed-System-Design/README.md

 e.g. Memory usage for host-1 goes above 70% for 5 minutes

 The system uses concepts from time series DB and also top heavy hitters.

+### WhatsApp system design
+The diagram shows high level system design for any chat system.